racz16/GLSL-editor/README.md

 1. Download and install JDK (1.8 or above) https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
 2. Download and install Netbeans IDE 8.2 https://netbeans.org/downloads/
 3. Install the IDE Platform and the Netbeans Plugin Development plugins (Tools → Plugins → Available Plugins)
-4. Open all 3 projects is Netbeans and run the suite (the "GlslEditor" project and not the "GLSL Editor" project)
+4. Open all 3 projects is Netbeans and run one of them